Healthcare marketing techniques according to the experts.Posted on April 2nd, 2019 by Jay Thomas

 As a business leader, you’re always running short on time.
 To succeed in today’s fast-moving marketplace, you need to gather insights.
 You also need to find the time to apply them to your own business.

 To help you out, we’ve collected some expert thoughts.
 These ideas come from digital marketers, healthcare writers, tech companies, and startups.
-They have found success in healthcare marketing, and so can you.
+They have found success in healthcare marketing and so can you.

 Breaking down the barriers

-According to many observers, Verge Genomics is one of the most exciting healthcare startups.
+Verge Genomics is one of the most exciting healthcare startups.
 The company uses artificial intelligence to streamline the medical trial process and find effective drugs faster.

 CEO Alice Zhang emphasizes that “breaking down the barriers that exist between industry, academia, computation, and biology is critical to fully realizing the potential of AI in drug discovery.”
-Healthcare might be experiencing disruption slower than in other industries.
-But advances like Verge Genomics show that big changes are not far away.
+Healthcare might be experiencing disruption slower than in other industries, but advances like Verge Genomics show that big changes are not far away.

 Wield the web to your advantage